-Tax deduction will be granted on qualifying R&R works incurred from 16 February 2008 under Section 14Q of the Income Tax Act.
-With effect from YA 2013, the amount of R&R costs that qualify for tax deduction as a business expense is capped at \$\$300,000 for every relevant three-year period, starting from the year in which the R&R costs are incurred.
-The Section 14Q deduction must be claimed by the company over three consecutive YAs starting from the year in which the R&R expenditure is incurred, i.e. 1/3 of the R&R expenditure can be claimed in each of the three YAs.
+Tax deduction will be granted on qualifying R&R works under Section 14N of the Income Tax Act.
+With effect from YA 2025, the amount of R&R costs that qualify for tax deduction as a business expense is capped at \$\$300,000 for every relevant three-year period, starting from the year in which the R&R costs are incurred.
+The Section 14N deduction must be claimed by the company over three consecutive YAs starting from the year in which the R&R expenditure is incurred, i.e. 1/3 of the R&R expenditure can be claimed in each of the three YAs.

-As announced in Budget 2020 and 2021, businesses that incurred qualifying expenditure on R&R during YA 2021 and YA 2022 for the purposes of their trade, profession or business were given an irrevocable option to claim R&R deduction in one YA (i.e. accelerated R&R deduction), instead of three YAs.
+Business are given an irrevocable option to claim R&R deduction in one YA (i.e. accelerated R&R deduction), instead of three YAs.
 All other conditions remain the same.